 In this particular moment, the observer is traversing the region of pure understanding, the land of truth (an attractive word), an island surrounded by a wide and stormy ocean, with unchangeable limits, where everything is proper--proper measure is in proper relation to its proper components to make this recipe of the Localized Observer.
 Either Kant is thinking about leaving the island or not.
 He is taking a look at what’s surrounding him, and from there he brings us back to take a look at this particular island, which is locating us within a center in the stormy ocean.
 Can we assume an ever shifting position throughout the universe?
 In regard to any type of movement, he is holding back.
 Should we travel?
 Should we ever move?
-Is every possible country on the same island?
+Is every possible world on the same island?

 [ ocean [ [ island-observer [ sensation-sensibility [ intuition] imagination] thoughts and understanding] reason, concept]]